Find your Dream Job

 Learn the culture

 Often, hiring managers like to hire people who are already conversant with the organization’s culture, and working there gives you that advantage.
 Coupled with your hard work, dedication, and passion, if a spot opens up in a position that you qualify for, that makes you a shoo-in for the role.
-So, learn as much of the organizational culture and practice it.
+So, learn as much as you can about the organizational culture and practice it.

 Job Search Coach - Land Your Dream Job!